foo-software/foo-react-charts/packages/react-charts-candle-detail/README.md

 # `@foo-software/react-charts-candle-detail`

-A simple snapshot view of a few candles from a candlestick chart.
+A simple snapshot candlestick view of stock or stock-like data.
 This is meant to just show the general pattern structure (tested on 3 candles).

 Checkout our [Storybook instance](https://foo-software.github.io/foo-react-charts/) for component API details (or [`CandleDetailChart.tsx`](./src/CandleDetailChart.tsx))